-CRITERIA RELEVANT METRIC (TARGET) ON LOT STORMWATER HARVESTING AND REUSE Where possible, maximise use of alternative water sources.
-Consider design guidelines at lot level that specify onsite stormwater reuse.
-WATER SUPPLY Where available, provide water supply from recycled or reused sources.
-Where possible, quantify; - % of potable water substituted with a non mains source (e.g. third pipe, stormwater harvesting)
+CRITERIA RELEVANT METRIC (TARGET) ON LOT STORMWATER HARVESTING AND REUSE Any rainwater tank capacity requirements specified in Design Guidelines or through other on lot guidelines % of stormwater reuse for passive irrigation or other non-potable end uses WATER SUPPLY % of potable water substituted with a non mains source (e.g. third pipe, stormwater harvesting)

-WATER EFFICIENCY Consider design guidelines at lot level that specify WELS rated fixtures within 1 star of best available.
-STORMWATER TREATMENT Stormwater quality outcomes (suspended solids, total phosphorus, total nitrogen, litter) using MUSIC or similar (meeting Best Practice Environmental Management Guidelines (BPEMG) or as amended) Meet Standard C25 of Clause 56 Demonstrated use of on-site and natural features to protect water quality FLOOD MANAGEMENT Meet Standard C25 of Clause 56 WATER SENSITIVE URBAN DESIGN (WSUD) Identify WSUD initiatives.
-Where possible, quantify; Proportion of stormwater treatment achieved within the streetscape or otherwise providing passive irrigation to trees or shrubs SITE PERMEABILITY % permeability of the public realm and any permeability target specified in Design Guidelines or similar INNOVATION Areas of innovation include, but are not limited to: Celebration of water in the landscape with the vast majority of stormwater visible (in preference to 'grey' infrastructure) Third pipe connection to precinct Integrated flood management strategy which includes 'smart' infrastructure (e.g. Aquarevo) Demonstrated alignment with 'sponge city' principles Use of IWM to support ecology outcomes (such as passively irrigating revegetation areas or creating off line frog habitat) IMPLEMENTATION Implementation pathway includes: Site Environment Management Plan (sediment runoff and water quality) - the focus should be on detailed measures for protection of stormwater quality and erosion during construction Use of IDM (and SIGs) as point of reference for detailed engineering design Confirmed responsibilities for IWM maintenance and ownership of IWM assets Mechanism for maintenance learnings to be shared internally and between Councils Multi agency collaboration on monitoring and evaluation of IWM initiatives
+WATER EFFICIENCY Litres / day target for overall and potable water consumption per lot / person (20% lower than regional average) Any WELS rating specified in Design Guidelines or through other on lot provision (within 1 star of best available) STORMWATER TREATMENT Stormwater quality outcomes (suspended solids, total phosphorus, total nitrogen, litter) using MUSIC or similar (meeting Best Practice Environmental Management Guidelines (BPEMG) or as amended) Meet Standard C25 of Clause 56 Demonstrated use of on-site and natural features to protect water quality FLOOD MANAGEMENT Meet Standard C25 of Clause 56 WATER SENSITIVE URBAN DESIGN (WSUD) Alignment with any regional objective defined by the IWM forums Proportion of stormwater treatment achieved within the streetscape or otherwise providing passive irrigation to trees or shrubs SITE PERMEABILITY % permeability of the public realm and any permeability target specified in Design Guidelines or similar INNOVATION Areas of innovation include, but are not limited to: Celebration of water in the landscape with the vast majority of stormwater visible (in preference to 'grey' infrastructure) Third pipe connection to precinct Integrated flood management strategy which includes 'smart' infrastructure (e.g. Aquarevo) Demonstrated alignment with 'sponge city' principles Use of IWM to support ecology outcomes (such as passively irrigating revegetation areas or creating off line frog habitat) IMPLEMENTATION Implementation pathway includes: Site Environment Management Plan (sediment runoff and water quality) - the focus should be on detailed measures for protection of stormwater quality and erosion during construction Use of IDM (and SIGs) as point of reference for detailed engineering design Confirmed responsibilities for IWM maintenance and ownership of IWM assets Mechanism for maintenance learnings to be shared internally and between Councils Multi agency collaboration on monitoring and evaluation of IWM initiatives